Moving to Tucson

 If you are relocating for Tucson jobs, consider the location of your new employer when searching for housing.
 Chances are you will find a Tucson home near the office that will cut down on the amount of time you have to sit in a hot car cranking the air-conditioning at 9AM.

-If you are searching for a job in Tucson, start with a list of Tucson’s top employers:
+If you are searching for a job in Tucson, you may want to start your search with some of the largest employers in Tucson.

 - Raytheon Missile Systems